YifanIvanZhi/comp0034-week9/activities/3-browser-testing.md

         pass
 ```

-The use of multiprocessing to start the app for testing is not clearly documented anywhere.
+The use of multiprocessing or subprocess to start the app for testing is not clearly documented anywhere.
 Much of the information is in forum posts and contained in the code for other packages.

-To avoid handling the running of the app as a live server yourself, you can use a package such as `pytest-flask`.
+**pytest-flask liver_server fixture alternative for macOS (not Windows)**: To avoid handling the running of the app as a live server yourself, you can use a package such as `pytest-flask`.
 This provides a [live_server fixture for Selenium tests](https://pytest-flask.readthedocs.io/en/latest/features.html#live-server-application-live-server).
 Install it as you would for any other package, e.g. `pip install pytest-flask`.
 The fixture will automatically be available to you once this is installed.

 I encountered the following with pytest-flask:

+- Do not use on Windows as the live_server fixture in pytest-flask uses multiprocessing!
 - Make sure you have a fixture called `app` (not any other name) that runs your app code and that it has session scope i.e. `scope="session"`.
 - Check that your `test_client` fixture is not called `client`; as pytest-flask includes a fixture with this name and it wasn't clear how to control which version of the `client` fixture is used.

-**In the week 10 code, the tests for the paralympics app uses the `run_app` fixture approach; the tests for the iris app use the pytest-flask live_server fixture approach.**.
+**In the week-9-complete code, the tests for the paralympics app uses the `run_app` fixture approach; the tests for the iris app use the pytest-flask live_server fixture approach.**.
 This is to give an illustration of using both approaches.
 Use either for your coursework.

 ## Selenium tests for the paralympic app